infogulch/xtemplate/caddy/README.md

 ```

 > [!TIP]
-> Caddy is a very capable http server, check out the [Caddy
-  docs](https://caddyserver.com/docs) for features you
-> may want to layer on top.
-Examples: set up an auth proxy, caching, rate
-> limiting, automatic https, etc
+> Caddy is a very capable http server, check out the [Caddy docs](https://caddyserver.com/docs) for features you may want to layer on top.
+Examples: set up an auth proxy, caching, rate limiting, automatic https, etc.

 ## Config